nowitsabby/dark-rpg-nextjs/assets/srd/combat/structured_time.md

 ### Turns

 Each character in an encounter gets one turn each round, during which he can perform one or more actions\.
-While characters’ turns actually overlap each other slightly, turns are resolved in a specific order known as Initiative order\.
+While characters' turns actually overlap each other slightly, turns are resolved in a specific order known as Initiative order\.

 ### Actions